Liviu Deleanu: Lyrics for Songs

 During the last months of his life, Deleanu finished The Book of Wishes, having written a poem a day.
 He died in hospital on 12 May 1967.
 During his literary career in Moldova, Deleanu never received any literary prizes.
-Posthumously, however, he was awarded the Boris Glavan Komsomol Prize in 1967 for his poem Tinereţe fǎrǎ moarte (Immortal youth).
+Posthumously, however, he was awarded the Boris Glavan Komsomol Prize in 1967 for his poem Tinerețe fără moarte (Immortal youth).
 These days, his poems are included in the curricula of Moldovan schools.

 In Romania, Deleanu's works remain practically unknown, and only recently have they started appearing in disparate books and magazines, despite the fact that his Romanian sojourn had been one of the most fruitful of his life.
 The reasons for this obscurity can be found in the realities of pre-war Romania and the political circumstances that forced him to emigrate to Soviet Moldavia.
 For the same reasons, Deleanu's artistic oeuvre accomplished while in Romania remained practically unknown in Soviet Moldavia as well.